Tech-at-DU/ACS-1220-Authentication-and-Associations/Assessments/quiz-1-study-guide.md

-# Practice Quiz 1: SQL & Models
+# Check In 1: SQL & Models

 You should be able to...